StachRedeker/utMOD5-projectProcessor/README.md

 ```VHDL
 ELSIF (rising_edge(clk)) AND (halt = '0') AND ((DEBUG /= '1') OR (DEBUG_NEXT = '1')) THEN
 ```
-It can be seen that we added two new signals.
+It can be seen that we added two new signals. `DEBUG` is 1 if the debug switch is turned on. `DEBUG_NEXT` is 1 for exactly 1 clock cycle when a user presses the 'next line' button.

 ## Installation and usage